aliadnan777/LEMP_installation/README.md

     }
 }
 ```
-* The changes that you need to make are in red in the text below:
+* The changes that you need to make are in text below:
 * replace above code with below one
 ```
  server {